-Beech Grove police shooting kills man who'd knifed officer's face
+Beech Grove police shooting kills Noblesville man who'd knifed officer's face

-Beech Grove police shooting kills man who’d knifed officer’s face
+Beech Grove police shooting kills Noblesville man who’d knifed officer’s face

 BEECH GROVE, Ind.
-(WISH) — Police shot and killed a suspect on Wednesday morning at a Beech Grove apartment complex.
+(WISH) — Police shot and killed a Noblesville man on Wednesday morning at a Beech Grove apartment complex, Indiana State Police say.

+State police on Wednesday night identified the man fatally shot as Joshua Richard, 26.

-Indiana State Police Sgt.
+State police Sgt.
 John Perrine tells News 8 that the shooting unfolded around 6 a.m.
 Wednesday.
 Beech Grove Police Department officers were called to a child custody dispute at an apartment in the 4400 block of Willow Bend Drive.
 That’s is in the Willow Glen South apartments off South Ninth Avenue and East Thompson Road.

-Perrine says officers had been on the scene for about 45 minutes when a man in the parking lot confronted them with a knife.
-The man attacked and slashed the face of a police officer.
+Perrine says officers had been in a parking lot for about 45 minutes using de-escalation techniques when Richard confronted them with a knife.
+Richard attacked and slashed the face of Beech Grove Lt.
+Jeff Bruner, who’s been with the department for 19 years.
 The injuries were not believed to be life-threatening.

 Next, one of the three police officers shot the suspect.
 All three wore bodycams.